raicheljohn28/shop-cart/README.md

 Finally, the shopping cart features a "Proceed to Checkout button".
 When you press it the page and the shopping cart are refreshed.
 In a full-fledged application it would take you to a page where you can pay for your purchase, but since this project deals only with the front-end, resetting the page is a good default action.

-The data for the different shirts is stored in a JavaScript file containing an array of objects: each shirt is an object with properties such as team name, price, image and initial quantity (set to 0 by default).
+The data for the different item is stored in a JavaScript file containing an array of objects: each item is an object with properties such as team name, price, image and initial quantity (set to 0 by default).

 ES6 JavaScript classes have been used in this project.